billwear/billwear.github.io/networking.md

 - **Carrier sense** — every NIC waits for the network to be quiet before transmitting
 - **Collision detection** — if two NICs start simultaneously, both receive a jam signal and wait a randomly-generated amount of time before retrying.
 Each subsequent collision doubles the wait time.
 After a maximum number of retries, the NIC declares failure.

+A note on CSMA/CD and modern networks: this collision-detection mechanism was essential for classic shared-medium Ethernet, where multiple devices contended for the same wire.
+Modern switched Ethernet operates differently — each device gets a dedicated full-duplex link to a switch port, so there's no shared medium and no collision domain.
+CSMA/CD is effectively inactive on modern switched infrastructure.
+The framing and addressing described below still apply; the collision-avoidance dance mostly doesn't.
+It's worth understanding CSMA/CD anyway, because you'll encounter it in documentation, older hardware, and any network that still uses hubs rather than switches.

 #### Media Access Control (MAC)